Data reports for practical questions

 Data Reports are structured projects that sit somewhere between a blog post and a full research project.
 They are for questions where the answer needs more than an opinion, but where the work is still small enough to explain clearly on a static page.

-The pattern is simple: use public or local data, process it with a repeatable script, save generated JSON beside the report page, and turn that JSON into summary cards, filters, and accessible tables in the browser.
+The pattern is very simple: use public or local data, process it with a repeatable script, save generated JSON beside the report page, and turn that JSON into summary cards, filters, and accessible tables in the browser.

 Featured data report project

-NumPy versus PyArrow with Lahman Baseball Data
+NumPy versus PyArrow

 Built from generated JSON